DSmith215/The-Inquistor/README.md

 # Chrome extension development

-We developed a Chrome extension that integrates with our AI system via an API to provide confidence levels for various tasks.
-The extension collects data from the browser and passes it to the AI, which processes the information and returns a confidence score indicating how likely the AI is to make an accurate prediction or decision.
+We developed a Chrome extension that could integrate with our AI system via an API to provide confidence levels for various tasks.
+The extension collects data from the browser and passes it to the TensorFlow model, which processes the information and returns a confidence score indicating how likely the AI is to make an accurate prediction or decision.
 This setup allows for real-time feedback and helps users assess the reliability of the AI’s responses, making the system more transparent and user-friendly.

 ![image](https://github.com/user-attachments/assets/48019a78-b27c-41e0-8361-797cbdfdf712)